nmsoikat/useful-git-command/git-tag.md

 6. So far we create tag for last commit or current commit. when we want to create tag for specific commit.
 `git tag tag-name commit-id`

+7. Note:
+Git tags are just pointers to the commit.
+So you use them the same way as you do "HEAD, branch names or commit sha hashes".
+You can use tags with any git command that accepts commit/revision arguments.
+You can try it with `git rev-parse tagname` to display the commit it points to.

+`git rev-parse v1.1` => To display the commit it points to.

+### Git TAGs VS Release.
+- Tag is pointer of a commit. tag refer to a commit.
+- We can create release from tag.
+We can upload build folder or Executable file with release. and share the release link So that user can download specific version.